Atan0707/ethuprising-pisang-biru/README.md

 - Inspired by the classic Tamagotchi virtual pets
 - Built with Next.js, Tailwind CSS, and Ethers.js
-- Pokemon images provided by [Pinata Cloud](https://www.pinata.cloud/)
+- Pokemon images stored on IPFS